Security · OAuth 2.0 · Scopes

 For accounts and payments, the access token issued by the Authorization Server is cryptographically bound to the specific consent created in your authorization_details.
 The token cannot be used to access resources outside that consent's permissions.

-Scopes are declared in the scope claim of the Request JWT payload:
+Declared in the scope claim of the JWT payload

 {